zytx121/DGA/README.md

 ## Citation

-If you use DGA method for attacks in your research, please consider citing
+If you use this project for attacks in your research, please consider citing

 ```
 @article{zhou2024dga,